About Mount Yushan

 Group of Jeffrey Arias – for joining them

-Taiwanese guy at the parking area (Shangdongfu) – for dropping me to Alishan bus station (i forgot to get his name).
+Taiwanese guy at the parking area (Shangdongfu) – for dropping me at Alishan bus station (i forgot to get his name).

 I can do all things through Christ which strengthens me.Philippians 4:13